bavovanachte/mh-guide-contributions/fort-rox-WIP.md

 2 Cheeses you may have used before in your Lycan catching days are re-introduced here: [Moon](https://mhwiki.hitgrab.com/wiki/index.php/Moon_Cheese) and [Crescent](https://mhwiki.hitgrab.com/wiki/index.php/Crescent_Cheese) cheese.

-Both are crafted/bought using meteorite pieces, but Moon requires additional 2 Magic Essence for 1 piece of cheese.
+Both are crafted/bought using Meteorite Pieces, but Moon requires additional 2 Magic Essence for 1 piece of cheese.
 Check the wiki links for the exact formula.
 Apart from these, store-bought and Super|brie+ work as well, but are not advised during the Night phase

   - **Day**: Use gouda (or Super|brie+ if you want to go a bit faster).
-Crescent and Moon work here as well, but [the numbers](https://mhhunthelper.agiletravels.com/loot.php?item=11&timefilter=all_time) don't show a major difference in drop rate.
+Crescent and Moon work here as well, but [the numbers](https://mhhunthelper.agiletravels.com/loot.php?item=11&timefilter=all_time) don't show a major difference in drop rate, so avoid them for cost reasons.
   - **Night**: Use Crescent or Moon (the difference between the two is comparable to Gouda vs Super|brie+).
 Gouda and Super|brie+ will work as well, but they will attract the Battering Ram mouse, which does heavy damage to your wall (even if you catch him)